nh-server/switch-guide/docs/faq.md

 ### What formats can homebrew come in?

 !!! tip ""
-    Homebrew can come in two different formats, namely in `nro` files and in `kip` files.
+    Homebrew can come in two different formats, namely in `nro` files and in `bin` files.

-    `nro` files are placed in the `switch` folder on your SD card and can be launched using the Homebrew menu.
+    `nro` Files are placed in the `switch` folder on your SD card and can be launched using the Homebrew menu.

-    `kip` files are placed in the `atmosphere/kips` folder on your SD card and provide additional services.
+    `bin` This format is used as a payload and is to be pushed in rcm mode using tegrarcmgui on windows and fusee-interfacee-tk on other operating systems.

 !!! danger "Homebrew risks"
     *Be careful with launching downloaded homebrew!
 If you don't know the source, it's best not to launch it.*
     *Homebrew can potentially damage your system!
 Atmosphere provides protections against common bricking methods, but these are not guaranteed to always work!*

 ### What microSD card/format should I use?